-Early churches (Orthodox and Roman Churches) generally referred to as “Catholics.”
-Ignatius, Bishop of Antioch (108-149 A.D.) first used “katholikos” to describe the “universal church.”
+Early churches (Orthodox and Roman Churches) were generally referred to as “Catholics.”
+Ignatius, Bishop of Antioch (108-149 A.D.), first used “katholikos” to describe the “universal church.”
 Hence, to say, “Catholic” includes the different branches of Christianity.
 One of them is Roman Catholicism.

 Linus, the first Pope of Rome

 Only the Roman Catholics (RC) affirm Apostle Peter as the first Bishop of Rome (Petrine theory).
 RC also misinterprets Matthew 15:18 to elevate Peter as vicar of Christ, making the Pope vicar of Christ as well—with no solid Biblical basis.